| Jun 19, 2019

 With backing from GlobalGiving donors, Western Rivers Conservancy is permanently protecting land along outstanding rivers across the western United States.
 Your gift supports the core costs of purchasing and conserving land for the benefit of fish, wildlife and people.
 Your contribution is dedicated to such efforts as preserving salmon and wildlife habitat, and creating new hiking trails, boating access and recreational opportunities.

-The North Umpqua and North Santiam are two of our recent successes.
-WRC currently has two dozen active projects in seven states.
+The Ease Verde and the John Day projects are just some of our recent successes.
+WRC currently has over two dozen active projects in six states.
 With the support of GlobalGiving donors, Western Rivers Conservancy is expanding our efforts to protect riverlands for fish, wildlife and people.
+Attachments: